Tufts CS 117 (Fall 2022):

 Q. Are there reading and writing assignments as well as programming?

 A. Yes.
-Compared to the introductory sequence of CS courses at Tufts, COMP-117 involves more reading and writing about concepts and principles.
+Compared to the introductory sequence of CS courses at Tufts, CS 117 involves more reading and writing about concepts and principles.
 There are several reasons for this.
 First of all, for some students this will be their first opportunity to read and analyze important research papers that were influential in setting out fundamental concepts of computer science.
 Furthermore, the Internet and the Web are designed and managed by a worldwide community of programmers and system designers who exchange ideas about how to evolve the system.
-The reading and writing in 150IDS are designed to help you build the skills to participate effectively in communities like this.
+The reading and writing in CS 117 are designed to help you build the skills to participate effectively in communities like this.
 As noted above, there are also some very interesting and rewarding programming assignments.

 Note: Some students who aren't fluent in English occasionally find some of the reading and writing to be challenging.
 The professor will try to help you succeed, and occasional lapses in grammar or usage won't reduce your grade, but it's essential that you be able to learn and to clearly explain the concepts covered in the readings.
 If you have any concerns, please check in advance with the instructor, who can show you some of the reading materials and assignments from last year.